April 1, 2026

 Enforcement and Risk

-There is no private right of action (residents cannot sue you directly under this specific law), and the Attorney General has exclusive authority to enforce the Act.
+There is no private right of action (consumers cannot sue directly under this law), and the Attorney General has exclusive authority to enforce the Act.
 Violations are classified as unfair trade practices.
 However, the law provides an affirmative defense if you discover and cure a violation through internal reviews or "red teaming".

 Entrata is Here to Help